emilioapontea/RamblinGames_Summit/RamblinGames_Summit_readme.txt

 * Prefabs/IcePuzzleLevel/*
 * Scenes/IcePuzzleLevel.unity
 * Scenes/End.unity
+* Sound assets
+* Luna animation controller

 Neja
 * Assets/Materials/LevelX
 * Asets/ModelsAndAnimations/LevelX
 * Assets/Prefabs/LevelX
 * Assets/Scenes/LevelX
+* Assets/Materials/GemLevel
+* Assets/ModelsAndAnimations/GemLevel
+* Assets/Prefabs/GemLevel
+* Assets/Scenes/GemLevel
+* Luna - prefab model imported from asset store that we added root motion and and animator to move the character.
+* Collectable gems that spin, with the model imported from unity asset store and added rotating animation, and a collectable script to it.Also added audio
+* Purple exploding tiles that disappear 2 seconds after the player collides with it.
+* Yellow moving tiles that move up and down that the player jumps on to reach the gems.
+* 2 enemy agents (monsters), whose models were imported from the asset store, and then added audio to detect collisions with player and move randomly around the navmesh.
+* 1 purple AI agent (big monster) that has a state machine moves between 2 waypoints in front of the door, when player gets close to it, the agent converses with the player to give them a clue on how to solve the game.
+* Added in a grass material texture for the ground, and a material for the walls and doors as well.
+* Health bar was implemented off of the asset store.

 Luna - prefab model imported from asset store that we added root motion and and animator to move the character.
 Collectable gems that spin, with the model imported from unity asset store and added rotating animation, and a collectable script to it.Also added audio